cartischopppa/wingselfbot/README.md

 > b.
 Once download has finished, extract all files from the folder and run the "`requirements.bat`" file.

 > c.
 If no errors persist, download the [latest version of Python](https://www.python.org/downloads/) and run the installation file.

+> d.
+Once Python has downloaded and installed on your device, download [Visual Studio Code](https://code.visualstudio.com/) and install.

+> e.
+Navigate to the wing selfbot folder and right-click it, then select "Open With" and then "Visual Studio Code"

+ :white_check_mark:

+> note: If you get any errors, please join our **[Discord](discord.gg/)** and report in the `#bug-report` channel.